rtmigo/schedulers_dart/README.md

 Objects in this library run callbacks asynchronously, allowing useful pauses between calls.
 This can be used for load balancing, rate limiting, lazy execution.

-Tasks do not need to be added synchronously.
-They can be added with any delays at any time.
+For clarity, in the examples below, objects receive tasks immediately after constructors.
+In fact, objects are ready to handle calls to the run method at random times.
 The scheduler will figure out when to run them.

 # IntervalScheduler